a280558071/ryanwangzf.github.io/_pages/about.md

 I have been studying in data subsampling, in order to quantitatively measure data's *quality* and improve the machine learning model's robustness and performance with selected sub samples.
 Currently, my interests lie on three points:

-- **Policy fairness and Counterfactual learning**.
+- **Counterfactual learning**.
 In practical recommender system, the actual labeled user-item pairs are very sparse, compared with all possible combinations.
-Debiasing policy by counterfactual learning is important to improve policy fairness and global utility for all users.
+I am working on novel counterfactual learning regime for debiasing policy to improve policy fairness and global utility for all users.
-- **Bootstrapping for Semi-supervised learning**.
-Using limited labeled data to do pseudo label imputation, and label calibration by influence subsampling methods.
+- **Semi-supervised learning**.
+Using limited labeled data to do pseudo label imputation, and doing label calibration by influence subsampling methods.
-- **Graph neural network and Knowledge graph**.
+- **Graph neural network**.
 Leveraging GNN to learn representations from knowledge graph, for better information retrieval system.

 Papers
 ======